Creating cancer survivors

 Christina Jacob was breastfeeding her 18-month-old daughter when she discovered a lump.
 At 30 years old and with no history of breast cancer in her family, Christina wasn’t immediately concerned.
 But at her next doctor’s appointment she brought up the lump and had it removed.
 That's when they discovered it was cancer.

-What followed was a visit to Peter Kenyon, MD, at Samaritan Hematology & Oncology Consultants, a bilateral mastectomy, chemotherapy and six weeks of radiation at Samaritan Regional Cancer Center.
+What followed was care through the Samaritan Cancer Program, including a bilateral mastectomy, chemotherapy and six weeks of radiation at Samaritan Regional Cancer Center.

 In addition to her 18-month-old, Delayne, Christina also has a son Austyn, 11 at the time, and a daughter Madysen who was 6 at the time.